Project Assessment Draft Report

 Overview

-Sydney Ring South (SRS) is a proposal identified in AEMO’s Integrated System Plan that aims to support growing communities by improving access to reliable, affordable renewable energy and addressing an energy bottleneck into South Western Sydney and the Illawarra.
-It responds to increasing electricity demand and the retirement of coal-fired power stations, which, if not addressed, could place pressure on electricity costs and constrain future growth across the region.
+Sydney Ring South is a project identified in AEMO’s Integrated System Plan that is needed to increase access to reliable, affordable renewable energy for our growing communities by addressing an energy bottleneck into South Western Sydney and the Illawarra.
+It ensures the secure and resilient supply of lower-cost energy that NSW energy consumers need as their demand for electricity grows and coal-fired power stations close.
+Without this project, a constrained power supply could place pressure on electricity costs and limit future growth across the region.

 Home to more than 2.5 million people, Western Sydney is among Australia’s fastest‑growing economic regions.
-As cheaper renewable generation from across the state moves to underpin the state’s electricity supply, Transgrid is investigating options to strengthen electricity supply to Sydney, Newcastle and Wollongong.
+As we increasingly depend on cheaper renewable energy that is being generated across the state, Transgrid is investigating options to strengthen the energy system's ability to transfer that renewable energy to Sydney, Newcastle and Wollongong, which accounts for 75 per cent of all electricity consumed in NSW.

-Transgrid was asked by AEMO to complete a detailed assessment to look at options to strengthen the electricity network and allow more energy to flow from the south of Sydney.
-Transgrid has identified options for consideration to upgrade infrastructure such as substations and transmission lines to bring more energy into Western Sydney.
+AEMO has asked Transgrid to complete a detailed assessment of credible options options that strengthen the electricity network and allow more energy to flow from regional NSW into the southwest of Sydney.
+Transgrid has assessed six options to upgrade infrastructure, including upgrades to the existing network and new substations and transmission lines that could bring more energy into Western Sydney.

 At this stage, no routes or designs have been identified.
 We’re sharing information about options early so residents, businesses and stakeholders can understand why this work is being considered and help shape how it progresses.